Anxiety or Depression

 Work of this type in schools has been shown to improve behaviour, learning, emotional literacy and mental health.

 We also work in partnership with our colleagues in the Children’s Centres and the NHS.
-We are able to make referrals for appointments with Family Workers, the School Nursing Team, the ADHD clinic, CAMH and Community Paediatrics.
+We are able to make referrals for appointments with Family Workers, the School Nursing Team, the Emotional Wellbeing Service, CAMH and Community Paediatrics.

 ‘Keep your head’, a mental health website for children and young people: http://www.keep-your-head.com/